NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: ZoneHVAC Terminal Unit Object Type

 The type of zone AC unit to which this terminal unit will be connected.
-Currently only ZoneHVAC:FourPipeFanCoil can be used.
+This is a choice field.
+The choices are ZoneHVAC:FourPipeFanCoil or ZoneHVAC:WaterToAirHeatPump.

 #### Field: ZoneHVAC Terminal Unit Name